Skip to main content

 2025 BMW R 1300 RT- Handling & Suspension (inc. Weight)

 Although the frame design is similar to the other R 1300 models, each bike has its own variant, notably differing in changes to the rear aluminium section and to the front suspension.
-The RT, like the GS, uses BMW’s signature Telelever fork design – with a lower wishbone connected between the forks and the frame and a single coil-over shock rather than springs and damping inside the fork legs.
-The R, meanwhile, has more conventional upside-down telescopic forks.
+The RT, like the GS, uses BMW’s Telelever fork design – with a lower wishbone connected between the forks and the frame and a single shock absorber rather than springs and damping inside the fork legs.
+The R and RS models have more conventional upside-down telescopic forks.

 The Evo system works like the sports bike setup, with a top yoke that rocks slightly as the forks compress, but the mounting bracket for the bars is a separate piece that turns with the steering but doesn’t tilt as the yoke angle changes.
 A flexible stainless-steel plate connects bar bracket to the top yoke, allowing the yoke to rock while the bars don’t, without introducing any slop into the steering.